 If you are producing, collecting, or creating food products that you plan to package and sell, there are specific labeling requirements that you must follow.
 Use the dropdown menu below for labeling details about specific prepackaged food items that the MDA regulates.
 If you do not see your food item, further information is available on the U.S. Food and Drug Administration Food Labeling Guide webpage.
-The Minnesota Food Code requires prepackaged food available for self-service to be labeled with:
+The FDA Code of Federal Regulations and the Minnesota Food Code require prepackaged food available for self-service to be labeled with:

-Additional information on labeling can be found on the Food Labeling for Retail Food Establishments fact sheet.
+Additional information on labeling can be found on the Food Labeling for Retail Food Establishments fact sheet or at FDA's Nutrition, Food Labeling, and Critical Foods website.

 Prepackaged Foods: Per the Minnesota Food Code, "Packaged" means bottled, canned, cartoned, bagged, or wrapped, whether packaged in a food establishment or a food processing plant.
 Packaged does not include food delivered to a consumer by a food business employee, upon consumer request, that is wrapped or placed in a carry-out container to protect the food during delivery to the consumer.